 *Please note that registering for a course does not guarantee enrolment in the course.
 Some classes (especially in-person classes) have a limited number of spots and not all those who register will be guaranteed a spot.
 For classes with a wait list, participants are chosen through a lottery system and not through first come, first serve.
-You will receive a confirmation email directly from the Education Coordinator, Teyama, indicating whether you have been enrolled in the course or placed on a wait list.
+You will receive a confirmation email directly from the Education Coordinator indicating whether you have been enrolled in the course or placed on a wait list.

 FREQUENTLY ASKED QUESTIONS